 The RSVP Center offers free and confidential services including 24/7 crisis intervention, counseling services, resources, support and prevention education for all students on the Danforth Campus.
-The RSVP Center operates from a public health model and uses trauma-informed practices to address the prevalent issues of relationship and sexual violence.
-By providing support and uses trauma-informed practices to address the prevalent issues of relationship and sexual violence.
+The RSVP Center operates from a public health model and uses traumainformed practices to address the prevalent issues of relationship and sexual violence.
 By providing support for affected students, it is our goal to foster post-traumatic growth and resilience and to help ensure academic retention and success.
 Our prevention efforts call for community engagement to engender an intolerance of violence and an active stance toward challenging cultural injustices that perpetuate such issues.
-Learn more at the RSVP Center website (https://students.wustl.edu/relationship-sexual-violence-prevention-center/).
+Learn more at the RSVP Center website (https:// students.wustl.edu/relationship-sexual-violence-prevention-center/).